adelkesc/exercises_10/README.md

 We need to decide on what [database provider](https://docs.microsoft.com/en-us/ef/core/providers/) to use.
 For this project we will be using [SQL Server Express](https://www.microsoft.com/en-us/sql-server/sql-server-editions-express).
 If you don’t want to install and set up the server, you can use SQLite with EF Core instead.

+Install the package for the database provider that you want to target.

 Next, we need to install an application with which we can manage our database.

 Install [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms) (or [DB Browser for SQLite](http://sqlitebrowser.org/) if you are using SQLite).